TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.40.md

 ---

-And if any man would go to law with thee, and take away thy coat, let him have thy cloak also.
+If anyone sues you to take away your coat, let him have your cloak also.